 École Supérieure d'Art de Lorraine

-Pangramme is an event created and organised by the Graphic Design & Typography class of Lorraine Fine Art School, Metz, directed by Jérôme Knebusch.
+Pangramme is an event created and produced by the Graphic Design & Typography class of Lorraine Fine Art School, Metz, directed by Jérôme Knebusch.
 The typefaces used for the text are Messine Quotidienne & Italique, designed by the students of the school. © École Supérieure d’Art de Lorraine, 2016.

 Please share or write an article about the event.